letwolf/LwScrollBar/README.md

-# lw-scroll
+# LwScrollBar

 Custom scroll on native javascript

-## What is the purpose of lw-scroll?
+## What is the purpose of LwScrollBar?

-lw-scroll does not emulate user scrolling, but only hides the native scroll bars. lw-scroll is a cross-browser solution most suitable for you.
+LwScrollBar does not emulate user scrolling, but only hides the native scroll bars.
+LwScrollBar is a cross-browser solution most suitable for you.

 ## Table of Contents